jaegertracing/documentation/content/docs/next-release/features.md

 ## Backwards compatibility with Zipkin

 Although we recommend instrumenting applications with OpenTelemetry, if your organization has already invested in the instrumentation using Zipkin libraries, you do not have to rewrite all that code.
 Jaeger provides backwards compatibility with Zipkin by accepting spans in Zipkin formats (Thrift, JSON v1/v2 and Protobuf) over HTTP.
-Switching from Zipkin backend is just a matter of routing the traffic from Zipkin libraries to the Jaeger backend.
+Switching from a Zipkin backend is just a matter of routing the traffic from Zipkin libraries to the Jaeger backend.

 ## Topology Graphs